kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 Detailed Results
 ----------------
+For each result section, excluding Common Parents, there are two levels of detail.
+Results for Common Parents only have one level of results: name, namespace, identifier and entity lookup.
+The first level shows path (for Path Results), target (for Shared Targets) or regulator (for Shared Regulators) together with weight (if the search is weighted) the edge, source counts and a link to the INDRA DB for that specific edge.

+The second level of results is collapsed by default, to expand it the circled "+" (<-- use the LaTeX symbol) need to be clicked.
+Once expanded, source counts and a link to more specific information in the INDRA DB per statement type are shown.

-For each result card, the edges displayed link out to an INDRA DataBase query in order to further inspect the results.
-As the network search results are filtered in more detail than what is possible using the INDRA DataBase web interface, the statements shown can sometimes be slightly different than the edge data returned by the network search result.
+As the network search results can be filtered in more detail than what is possible using the INDRA DB, the statements shown in the DB can sometimes be a superset of the statements shown in the second level of the results.

 The Graphs Used
 ---------------